Dry Keratoconjunctivitis

 Peripheral Corneal Ulcer

-Fluorescein staining: Positive fluorescein in epithelial defects.
+Fluorescein staining: Positive fluorescein staining in the epithelial defect area.

 Patients who develop necrotizing scleritis or peripheral corneal ulcers have been reported to have a reduced 10-year survival rate 8), and these ocular lesions serve as indicators of systemic vasculitis activity.

-In blood tests, elevated ESR, elevated CRP, positive RF (approximately 75%; negative in about 25%), anti-CCP antibody, and elevated MMP-3 are useful for diagnosis 4).
+In blood tests, elevated ESR, elevated CRP, positive RF (approximately 75%; negative in about 25%), anti-CCP antibodies, and elevated MMP-3 are useful for diagnosis 4).
 On X-ray, joint erosion and bone destruction in the hands and fingers are characteristic.

-Ocular complications are evaluated by the following tests.
+Evaluate ocular complications using the following tests.

-| Test | Evaluation Target | Finding Criteria |
+| Examination method | Evaluation target | Criteria for findings |

 |---|---|---|

-| Schirmer test | Tear secretion volume | ≤5 mm/5 min indicates decreased secretion |
+| Schirmer test | Tear secretion volume | Decreased secretion if ≤5 mm/5 min |

-| Tear break-up time (BUT) | Tear film stability | ≤5 seconds indicates instability |
+| Tear Break-Up Time (BUT) | Tear film stability | Unstable if ≤5 seconds |

-| Slit-lamp microscopy | Sclera, cornea, anterior segment | Check for necrotic changes and corneal thinning |
+| Slit-lamp microscope | Sclera, cornea, anterior segment | Confirmation of necrotic changes and corneal thinning |

-| Intraocular pressure measurement | Glaucoma, steroid response | Mandatory when using steroids |
+| Intraocular pressure measurement | Glaucoma / steroid response | Essential when using steroids |

-| Fundus examination | Posterior scleritis, papilledema | Exclude posterior lesions |
+| Fundus examination | Posterior scleritis, papilledema | Exclusion of posterior lesions |

 | B-scan ultrasound | Posterior scleritis | T-sign (Tenon’s capsule edema) |

-| Orbital MRI | Evaluate extent of posterior scleritis | Scleral thickening and enhancement |
+| Orbital MRI | Assessment of posterior scleritis extent | Scleral thickening and enhancement |

 Posterior scleritis is easily overlooked and may present with eye pain, vision loss, proptosis, and diplopia.
 The T-sign on B-scan ultrasound is useful for diagnosis.

-| Severity | Treatment Options |
+| Severity | Treatment options |

 |---|---|